Do I Need a Pool Cover? Winter Protection Requirements

 If you're in a freezing climate or close your pool seasonally, a winter safety cover is non-negotiable.
 These covers:

-Installation requirements: Professional installation recommended with brass anchors drilled into concrete decking every 3-4 feet around pool perimeter.
+Installation requirements: Professional installation recommended with brass anchors drilled into concrete decking at spacing determined by pool shape and manufacturer specifications.

 Solar Covers (Energy Efficiency Solution)